 The second pitch follows the thin left facing corner above as it curves left and becomes a splitter seam.
 When the rock goes from rough to smooth, ignore the off route bolt up and right, and traverse 5 feet left to another finger crack.
 Follow this to another nice ledge.
 Gear belay thin - 1" about 120' - sustained 5.10 with two 5.10c/d cruxes.

-The third pitch follows the left facing corner directly above until a seam breaks out right.
+Several options are possible on the third pitch, one option follows the left facing corner directly above until a seam breaks out right.
 Work out right (crux) until another right facing corner is reached.
 Climb up, then slightly left to another left facing corner past a small bush.
 Follow this to a fat lieback and small belay ledge.
 Gear belay 1"-2", 5.10c, ~120'

 The fourth pitch follows the easy right slanting ramp up and over to the end of Spook Book.
 5.8 ~90'.